perpetualintelligence/oneimlx/README.md

 - **Hardware Interaction**: Abstractions for interacting with hardware components.
 - **IoT and Semiconductor Support**: Specialized support for IoT devices and semiconductor components.
 - **Extensibility**: Can be extended to support additional industries and use cases.
+- **UX Rendering**: Includes `IRenderer` and `IDriverRenderer` interfaces to support rendering UX for drivers. `IRenderer` generates a metadata file (e.g., JSON) containing information regarding UX components, layout, dashboarding, charting, etc. A different service reads this metadata to render the UI, ensuring the core driver is independent of the actual UX.
+Drivers may also support attributes that aid in rendering.

 ## OneImlx.Jobs